 Ah, Portlandia!
-Oregon’s Rose City is a jumble of distinctive and quirky neighbourhoods with independent coffee shops, restaurants and a thriving food cart scene that spawned a foodie revolution throughout North America.
+Oregon’s Rose City is a jumble of distinctive and quirky neighbourhoods with independent coffee shops, restaurants and a thriving food cart scene that spawned a foodie revolution in Vancouver and throughout North America.
 Portland is also a welcoming city for vegan and vegetarian eaters, with restaurants serving up fantastic plant-based fare alongside local pinot from the Willamette Valley and nutty oak milk lattes.
 Our guide to the best vegan restaurants in Portland will have you bellying up to the breakfast bar, food cart or coffee shop and leave you ready to explore the best of what vegan Portland has to offer.

-Best Vegan Restaurants in Portland Oregon
+Best vegan restaurants in Portland Oregon

 Ben & Esther’s is a 100% vegan Jewish Deli serving traditional Jewish Reubens, bagels and lox, and brisket with a vegan twist.
 Even the schmears are plant-based!
 Where: NE Portland – Alberta Street